RuiArmada/CG/09 - Lighting: Cylinder/README.md

 # Lighting
 ## Objective
-  Add normals to the cylinder & set and enable lighting.
+  Add normals to the cylinder.
+Set and enable lighting.